 Mr. Chuong Nguyen - Associate Director, HCMC Recruitment Business, Adecco Vietnam added: ‘’In this quarter, many companies tend to recruit more project manager or software engineering manager in IT industry by 20% over than same period last year.
-Besides, the home-cook trend and preparation for quarantine lead to an increase in packaged and frozen food, dairy, personal care and household products.
+Besides, the home-cook trend and preparation for quarantine lead to an increase in packaged and frozen food, dairy, personal care, and household products.
 We note that positions such as Sales Manager and Marketing Manager in FMCG are remarkably in demand”, shared.
-It’s also evident as the GSO recorded an increase of 5.69 per cent in wholesale and retail sector.
+It’s also evident as the GSO recorded an increase of 5.69 percent in the wholesale and retail sectors.

 Recruitment demand forecast Q2/2020

-Q2 will likely see strong comeback in transportation service, supply chain/logistics, consumer goods, agriculture (animal feed especially) and the recovery of F&B businesses when the virus threat is well contained.
-Recruitment inquiries in FMCG, pharma and B2B sales maintain a similar volume in Q1 and will remain the main drive for employment in Q2.
+Q2 will likely see a strong comeback in transportation service, supply chain/logistics, consumer goods, agriculture (animal feed especially), and the recovery of F&B businesses when the virus threat is well contained.
+Recruitment inquiries in FMCG, pharma, and B2B sales maintain a similar volume in Q1 and will remain the main driver for employment in Q2.

-Technology sector will remain a challenging one as their markets in Europe and America are in slow down mode due to the massive hit of pandemic.
-It will take a quarter to get back outsourcing need from those countries for outsourcing and service hubs in VN.
-Fintech will also be cautious of their strong expectation of sales and user growth, because people will hesitate to pay out for consumer loans until the economy is back in growth mode.
+The technology sector will remain a challenging one as their markets in Europe and America are in slow down mode due to the massive hit of a pandemic.
+It will take a quarter to get back outsourcing needs from those countries for outsourcing and service hubs in VN.
+Fintech will also be cautious of their strong expectation of sales and user growth because people will hesitate to pay out for consumer loans until the economy is back in growth mode.

-Unemployment rate will positively be reduced due to the fact that businesses are back to almost 100% normal working condition.
-E-commerce will stay as main boost for market consumption taking a larger portion from traditional retail as the awareness of social distancing is recommended.
+The unemployment rate will positively be reduced due to the fact that businesses are back to almost 100% normal working conditions.
+E-commerce will stay as the main boost for market consumption taking a larger portion from traditional retail as the awareness of social distancing is recommended.